-The resort will utilize the latest in primary waste water treatment and disposal technologies.
-Each residence will provide on-site treatment prior to disposal in an absorption field.
+For Phase II it is proposed that each residence will provide on-site sewer treatment prior to disposal in an absorption field.
 The design of each primary treatment system will meet all requirements of the Government Service Centre and Environmental Health Standards.
-In addition, an Engineering Assessment Report will be submitted to the Government Service Centre for review prior to development of the proposed undertaking.